chuckweiss/lua-json-native/README.md

 null = lua_json_native.null
 ```

-A table that represents a `null`.
+A table that represents a `null`

-When decoding, this table takes the place of nulls found in JSON strings when `use_null` is enabled.
+When decoding, this table takes the place of nulls found in JSON strings when `use_null` is enabled

-When encoding, if this table is found, a `null` will take its place.
+When encoding, if this table is found, a `null` will take its place